1.5 Amdahl's Law and Gustafson's Law

 Gustafson’s Law: Scaled Speedup (Weak Scaling)

-Section titled “Gustafson’s Law: Scaled Speedup (Weak Scaling)”In 1988, John Gustafson, working on massively parallel supercomputers at Sandia National Laboratories, observed that the constraints described by Amdahl’s Law did not match the performance he was seeing in practice.
-He proposed a different perspective, now known as Gustafson’s Law (or Gustafson–Barsis’s Law), which provides a more optimistic outlook for large-scale parallelism 1.
+Section titled “Gustafson’s Law: Scaled Speedup (Weak Scaling)”In 1988, John Gustafson, working on massively parallel supercomputers at Sandia National Laboratories, observed that the constraints described by Amdahl’s Law did not align with empirical performance results.
+He proposed a different perspective, now known as Gustafson’s Law (or Gustafson–Barsis’s Law), which provides an alternative perspective for large-scale parallelism 1.

 Core Assumption